ENT & Audiology

 Introduction

-You, your GP or your ear, nose and throat (ENT) specialist has requested a reassessment of your hearing and hearing aid by the adult hearing aid department at West Middlesex University Hospital.
+You, your GP or your ear, nose and throat (ENT) specialist has requested a reassessment of your hearing and hearing aid by the Audiology department.

 What will happen at my appointment?

-We will programme the latest digital behind-the-ear hearing aid to match your hearing test results.
-The method used is called real ear measurement and it involves placing a fine, soft and flexible tube into the outside of your ear canal.
-You will hear medium, soft and loud sounds which enable us to see how the hearing aid performs in your ear.
+We will explain the hearing test results to you and then use the results to create a computer prescription to program your hearing aids accordingly with a fine-tuning test.
+This method used is called Real Ear Measurement and it involves placing a fine, soft and flexible tube into the outside of your ear canal.
+You will hear medium, soft and loud sounds which enables us to see how the hearing aid performs in your ear and to ensure a good match to your hearing test.
+Further simple checks will be carried out to ensure that the sound is comfortable for you and to ensure the hearing aid fit comfortably.

 How long will my appointment take?

-Your appointment will take 30–45 minutes.
-We aim to see you on time but sometimes audiology clinics can be unavoidably delayed.
-We will keep you informed if there is a delay to your appointment.
+Approximately between 45 minutes to one hour.
+We aim to see you on time but occasionally clinics can be unavoidably delayed.
+We will keep you informed of any delay to your appointment.

 How do I prepare for my appointment?

-If you need an interpreter, please contact us to arrange this well in advance of your appointment.
-We cannot guarantee availability of interpreters for all languages.
+If you need an interpreter, do contact us for this to be arranged.
+We cannot guarantee availability of interpreters for all languages, so please arrange this well in advance.

 Can I cancel my appointment?

-If you need to cancel your appointment, please call the department on 020 8321 5681.
-If you cancel your appointment more than two times, you will be discharged back to your GP and will need to be referred to our service again, in line with Trust policy.
+If you need to cancel your appointment, please call us as soon as possible.
+If you cancel your appointment more than two times, you will be discharged back to your GP and will need to be referred to our service again.

 Notes about your appointment